KaasSchijf/Tinder-Swiper-AI/README.md

 pip install -r path/to/requirements.txt
 ```

-Now you can run the TinderSwiper.py file and select the first option, it wil send a verification code to your phone.
+Run the TinderSwiper.py file and select the first option, it wil send a verification code to your phone.
 Input this into the program and it should start running.

 ## Functionality